codeplaysoftware/syclacademy/Code_Exercises/Exercise_1_Getting_Started/doc.md

-# IWOCL & SYCLcon 2020: An Introduction to SYCL
+# SYCL Academy

-### Exercise 0: Setting up your SYCL environment
+### Exercise 1: Getting Started

 ---

 For this exercise we will make some assumptions that either:

 * You have followed the pre-tutorial instructions to set up a SYCL compiler of your choice on your own machine or
 * You will use the Intel DevCloud environment for compiling and executing the SYCL applications used in the tutorial

 In this exercise you will learn:
 * How to validate your SYCL environment